 "AppCoda's books are fantastic.
 They are clearly written, assuming no knowledge, but still push you to think for yourself and internalize the concepts.
 No other resource is so comprehensive."

-"The book is well written, concise, with excellent example code and real world examples.
-It's really helped me get my first App on the App store, and given me many ideas on further enhancements and updates.
+"The book is well written, concise, with excellent example code and real-world examples.
+It's really helped me get my first App on the App store, and given me many ideas for further enhancements and updates.
 I also use it as a reference guide ongoing as well with the language, and the updates produced as Swift and iOS change are much gratefully received."

 - David Greenfield, creator of ThreadABead

 "Thanks for making such an awesome book!
 This book helped me develop my first real app and have made $200 on the app store in less than 2 months since launch.
 I was also able to get a software developer job where now I am running the Mobile department.
 Thanks again for the great book, I always try to promote it when people ask me about learning how to code."